Musakalamz/alx-low_level_programming/0x09-static_libraries/README.md

   * [main.h](./main.h): Header file containing the prototypes of all functions included in `libmy.a`.

-Steps to create static library.
+	"Steps to create static library.
 		- First compile all `.c` files to get our object files `.o` files.
 			`gcc -c *c`
 		- Then we create our static library from our object files.